DorFerenc/MeshGenerationPOC/README.md

 - `GenColoredPointCloud.py`: Generates colored point clouds for different shapes
 - `PointCloudToMesh.py`: Contains the `PointCloudToMesh` class for mesh generation
 - `TextureMapper.py`: Contains the `TextureMapper` class for texture mapping
+- `MeshToOBJConverter.py`: Contains the `MeshToOBJConverter` class for converting meshes to OBJ format
 - `app2.py`: Main application script that orchestrates the entire process
 - `test_PointCloudToMesh.py`: Unit tests for the `PointCloudToMesh` class